On Stumbling Blocks and Offenses

 Some biblical teachings are just considered offensive (e.g., the problem of evil, wars in the Old Testament, etc.), and we should seek to teach about them properly (which is part of the purpose of apologetics).

-When we say, then, that we should never put a stumbling block in front of another, this cannot be referring to the message of the gospel itself or what the Bible actually teaches.
+When we say that we should never put a stumbling block in front of another, this cannot refer to the message of the gospel itself or what the Bible actually teaches.
 The gospel is the message we must preach, and it is one we cannot change to suit the whims or offenses of another.
 We cannot alter the teachings of Scripture to avoid offenses.
 If the biblical truth offends another, we must still teach it in love.

 Third, since there are both essential and non-essential stumbling blocks, we ought to learn to distinguish these.